 What is Mindfulness?

 Mindfulness is paying attention on purpose, accepting our thoughts and feelings without judgment and becoming aware what is happening around us.

 Mindfulness has its roots in spiritual communities, though is integrated more in the business world as a tool to build healthy work environments.
 It helps managers pay attention to what is occurring in the present and to make corrections that support team members and the business goals.

 Why Is Mindfulness an Effective Management Style?

 Mindfulness management is allowing yourself to stay focused on what needs to be done now to reach your business goals.
 It’s being aware of all the different moving parts and selecting what is most important to move a project ahead in the right manner.
-It’s about letting go of the past and not being anxious about the future, but rather looking in the moment around what needs attention.
+It’s about letting go of the past and not being anxious about the future, but rather looking at the moment around what needs attention.

 Mindfulness management helps your employees reduce reactionary responses and increase their decision-making skills.
 The more closely aligned you are with your employees, the easier it is to coach them rather than have them in the performance improvement path.

 It’s slowing yourself down and thinking about where to put your focus best.

 To create this type of management style, you will need to practice mindfulness.

 As a manager, you set the direction for projects as well communicate to employees what needs their focus.
 If you are more aware of your feelings and thoughts, you can regulate and make changes within yourself that add more value to your relationships and ultimately to the success of your team.

 To be effective as a manager, you require an awareness of your current management style.
 Then you need to decide what is the best management style for you.
 When you select a new form, there is always learning and uncomfortable feelings, and you may feel stilted in your efforts.